Grapphy/Matrix-Signup/README.md

 This is a rewrite of a previous script I made with Python3.9

+### Requirements
+It requires any version of `Newtonsoft.Json` for JSON data parsing.

 ### Example code

 This is an example of how to create a Matrix account using RiotManager class.